-It may sound a little perplexing, but unilateral contracts are just as much a part of our everyday life as other contracts.
-If you have ever seen a poster offering a reward for a missing item, participated in store promotions or even some competitions, then chances are you have come across a unilateral contract.
+It may sound a little perplexing, but unilateral contracts are as commonplace as any other form of agreement.
+If you’ve noticed a poster offering a reward for a missing item, taken part in a store promotion, or entered into a competition, then chances are you’ve encountered a unilateral contract in action.
+For further insights into contract law, you might also explore our comprehensive Contracts Guide.

-In this article, we will look further into unilateral contracts and discuss using them in business.
+In this article, we will delve into unilateral contracts and discuss how you can use them effectively in your business.
 This includes:

 • Defining a unilateral contract